-Commo on Equity Tier I capital: instruments and reserves as at June 30, 2020 (P'000) Additio nal Tier I capital: instruments 30.
+Com mon Equity Tier I capital: instruments and reserves as at June 30, 2021 (P'000) 23. of which: significant investments in the common stock of financials 24. of which: mortgage servicing rights 25.
+26. 27.
+Tier II to cover deductions 28.
+Total regulatory adjustments to Common equity Tier I (26,963) 29.
+Common Equity Tier I capital (CET1 CAPITAL) 2,563,875 Addi tional Tier I capital: instruments 30.
 Directly issued qualifying Additional Tier I instruments plus related stock surplus 31. of which: classified as equity under applicable accounting standards 32. of which: classified as liabilities under applicable accounting standards 33.
 Directly issued capital instruments subject to phase out from Additional Tier I 34.
 Additional Tier I instruments (and CET1 CAPITAL instruments not included in row 5) issued by subsidiaries and held by third parties (amount allowed in group AT1) 35. of which: instruments issued by subsidiaries subject to phase out 36.
 Additional Tier I capital before regulatory adjustments 37.
 Investments in own Additional Tier I instruments 38.
-Reciprocal cross-holdings in Additional Tier I instruments 39.
-Investments in the capital of banking, financial and insurance entities that are outside the scope of regulatory consolidation, net of eligible short positions, where the bank does not own more than 10% of the issued common share capital of the entity (amount above 10% threshold) 40.
-Significant investments in the capital of banking, financial and insurance entities that are outside the scope of regulatory consolidation (net of eligible short positions) 41 .
-National specific regulatory adjustments 42.
-Regulatory adjustments applied to Additional Tier I due to insufficient Tier II to cover deductions 43.
+39. Investments in the capital of banking, financial and insurance entities that are outside the scope of regulatory consolidation, net of eligible short positions, where the bank does not own more than 10% of the issued common share capital of the entity (amount above 10% threshold) 40.
+Significant investments in the capital of banking, financial and insurance entities that are outside 40. the scope of regulatory consolidation (net of eligible short positions) 41.
+42. 43.
 Total regulatory adjustments to Additional Tier I capital 44.
 Additional Tier I capital (AT1) 45.
-Tier I capital (T1 = CET1 CAPITAL + AT1) 2,965,048 Additio nal Tier I capital: instruments 46.
-Directly issued qualifying Tier II instruments plus related stock surplus 398,642 47.
-Directly issued capital instruments subject to phase out from Tier II 48.
+Tier I capital (T1 = CET1 CAPITAL + AT1) 2,563,875 Tier capital: regulatory adjustments 46.
+Directly issued qualifying Tier II instruments plus related stock surplus 398,642 47. , , , , , , , , , , , , , , , , , , , , 48.
 Tier II instruments (and CET1 CAPITAL and AT1 instruments not included in rows 5 or 34) issued by subsidiaries and held by third parties (amount allowed in group Tier II) 49. of which: instruments issued by subsidiaries subject to phase out 50.
-Unpublished Current Year's Profits 314,251 51.
-Provisions 199,343 52.
-Tier II capital before regulatory adjustments 912,234 Additio nal Tier I capital: instruments 53.
+Unpublished Current Year's Profits 51.
+Provisions 190,251 52.
+Tier II capital before regulatory adjustments 588,893 Tier I capital: regulatory adjustments 53.
 Investments in own Tier II instruments 54.
 Reciprocal cross-holdings in Tier II instruments 55.
 Investments in the capital of banking, financial and insurance entities that are outside the scope of regulatory consolidation, net of eligible short positions, where the bank does not own more than 10% of the issued common share capital of the entity (amount above the 10% threshold).
-56. Significant investments in the capital banking, financial and insurance entities that are outside the scope of regulatory consolidation (net of eligible short positions).
-57. National specific regulatory adjustments 58.
-Total regulatory adjustments to Tier II capital 59.
-Tier II capital (T2) 912,234 60.
-Total capital (TC = T1 + T2) 3,877,282 61.
-Total risk-weighted assets 18,437,824